mariadb-operator/mariadb-operator/docs/MAXSCALE.md

 ## Connection

-You can leverage the `Connection` resource to automatically configure connection strings in `Secret` resources that your applications can mount:
+You can leverage the `Connection` resource to automatically configure connection strings as `Secret` resources that your applications can mount:

 ```yaml
 apiVersion: mariadb.mmontes.io/v1alpha1